LekhrajShah/British-Airways-Reviews-Analysis/README.md

 The dashboard helped highlight customer experience trends, regional differences, and aircraft level performance patterns.
 It was designed to support data driven decision making by presenting customer feedback in a easy to understand and interactive format.

 Credits:
-The dataset is sourced fromv [Public repository](https://github.com/mochen862/tableau-end-to-end-portfolio-project) of [Mo Chen](https://github.com/mochen862).
+The dataset is sourced from [Public repository](https://github.com/mochen862/tableau-end-to-end-portfolio-project) of [Mo Chen](https://github.com/mochen862).